 The Elementary and Secondary Education Act (ESEA) requires all teachers of core academic subjects to provide evidence of their highly qualified teacher status.
-Per the United States Department of Education, a Highly Qualified Teacher (HQT) is three fold: teachers must hold at least a bachelor's or higher degree from a regionally accredited institution of higher learning, (2) is appropriately licensed by the state, and (3) has demonstrated subject matter competence in each core academic subject assigned to teach.
+Per the United States Department of Education, a Highly Qualified Teacher (HQT) is one who: (1) holds a bachelor's or higher degree from a regionally accredited institution of higher learning, (2) is appropriately licensed by the state, and (3) has demonstrated subject matter competence in each core academic subject assigned to teach.

 California's verification of ESEA compliance.
 Certificates of Compliance are to be completed by trained Local Educational Agency (LEA) personnel and signed by the LEA Superintendent or designee.
 A copy must be provided to the HQT.

 Title II Compliance Monitoring Intervention and Sanctions

 Resources, templates and forms related to monitoring, intervention and sanctions.

 Addresses Requirement Six of the State’s Plan for Highly Qualified Teachers (HQT), written and approved by the State Board of Education (SBE) in September 2010.
 It reflects the steps the State is currently taking to ensure that students from low-income families and minority students are not taught at higher rates than other students by inexperienced, unqualified, or out-of-field teachers.

 ESEA requirements for paraprofessionals working in Title I programs.